Tyfox1206/amazon_vine_analysis/README.md

 ## Results

-* With the data I selected there were no paid reviews for any of the amazon products.
+With the data I selected there were no paid reviews for any of the amazon products.
 So I am not able to provide a precentage of paid reviews to five star rating.
-*  For the non paid reviews there were a total of 1685 reviews and 631 five star reviews.
+For the non paid reviews there were a total of 1685 reviews and 631 five star reviews.
 This means that 37% of the reviewers gave the products a five star review.
-    * I was only tracking the products that had more then 20 total votes and where more tehn 50% of people found those votes helpful.
+I was only tracking the products that had more then 20 total votes and where more than 50% of people found those votes helpful. see below for a break down.

+* 0 vine reviews and 1685 non-vine reviews
+* 0 five star vine reviews and 631 five star non-vine reviews
+* 0% five star vine reviews and 37% of the non-vine reviews were five star

+## Summary

+I cannot determine if the there would be a bias within the vine program based on the data I reviewed.
+Since there were no vine reviews there is no way to know if it would affect the number of five star reviews products recive in this category.
+Since there are 0 vine reviews in this dataset even when you take the base data set from amazon there is no way to determine if the vine program is bias.
+To determine that you would need to look at a completely different dataset.